pydanny/django-uni-form/README.rst

 This allows you to group fields in fieldsets, or rows or columns or add HTML between fields etc.

+This method is also valid when using the ``{% uni_form_set %}`` template tag.
+The layout is applied separately to each subform of the formset.

 .. _Django: http://djangoproject.com
 .. _`Uni-form`: http://sprawsm.com/uni-form